Giovanni-11-1-05/OWL-2024-GPS/README.md

 CMakeLists.txt has errors prom having pico commands still in it I have not had the time to try and fix it. max10_lat_long_test.cpp errors are from the gpio initialization.
 The fix for this will depend on the implementation of i2c.
 I have already added the lgpio library but I have not been able to figure out what the current i2c commands are doing so I do not know how to replace them.
+I haave tried to look at the pico sdk library for what the I2C variable do and what the functions do.
+The pico SDK code's location is https://github.com/raspberrypi/pico-sdk/tree/master.
+There was issues with checking time inbetween each call which was fixed by using the chrono library and a custom function that is in timeCust.h

 Setting up the GPS.
 I used Pins 3 and 5 for I2C.
 Pin one for 3V3 power and pin 6 for ground.
 Wired using the Qwiic connect to breadboard female wires.
 Blue is SDA, Yellow is SCL, Red is 3V3 (power 3.3V), Black GND.